e2vinodj/Claim_Terminations/chapter2.md

 Type the `?` in front of the function name like `?library()` in the R console to read the R documentation.
 You can do this for any function.

 - Read the comments and the code.
-Run the Code and Observe the results.
+In these exercises first click on the "RUN CODE" button to run the Code and Observe the results.

-Press the button 'Submit Answers' to go to next exercise.
+- Press the button 'Submit Answers' when you are ready to go to next exercise.

 `@sample_code`
 ```{r}